fod-dev/fod-uploader-java/README.md

-# OT-Core-Application-Security-Uploader
+# fod-uploader-java
-Java utility for uploading code to OT Core Application Security
+Java utility for uploading code to Fortify on Demand

 ## Usage